 Show at U the total amount of tax withheld from payments subject to foreign resident withholding.

-This includes any share of foreign resident withholding credits distributed to the partnership or trust from other partnerships and/or trusts.
+Do not include any share of foreign resident withholding credits distributed to the partnership or trust from other partnerships and/or trusts.
+Show these amounts at item 8.